drone-os/drone-book/src/bmp-from-bluepill.md

 # Black Magic Probe from a Blue Pill

-This section describes the process of making a Black Magic Probe from a Blue Pill board.
+This chapter describes the process of making a Black Magic Probe from a Blue Pill board.
 The steps were tested on Ubuntu 18.04.3 LTS.

 ## Preparation